BirajMainali/base-dotnet/README.md

-# Notes :
-### The base project should not take responsibility for other projects,
-### This means that the base project relationship between the other project should be the only one way,
+#### Notes :  `The base project should not take responsibility for other projects, mean to say, the base project relationship between the other project should be the only one way`,